safespring/web/content/blogg/2022-03-terraform-module.md

 This is the simplest possible example using only the module source on GitHub and a pre-existing keypair.
 All other values are default.
 The commented lines document the contents of the default values.
-To override the default just uncomment and change the value.
+To override a default just uncomment and change the value.

 When applied, this code will create a compute instance with the name